Quality of Life Consultations

 Dr. Erica will review your responses in advance and send you additional information, including guidance on assessing your pet’s comfort and your secure link for the virtual consultation.

-3. Your Consultation
+3. Your Virtual Consultation

 At your scheduled time, simply join using the link provided.
 We’ll spend dedicated time discussing your concerns, your pet’s quality of life, and next steps.